Comm100/api-reference/Comm100-UploadFile-Webhook.md

 ## Upload File Webhook

 ### Note
-- After user uploads an file to server, at this time the status of the file is `unavailable`.
+- After user uploads an file to server, at this time the status of the file is unavailable for download.
 Ticketing/live chat system will pass this event with uploaded file information to the defined webhook URL and need a response to check whether the post is received successfully .
 - After your scan tool finished scanning the file,  you can return the webhook response directly, you can also  call the restful API to change the status of the file as the scanning result.
     - Live chat attachment API: put /api/v2/livechat/attachments/{guid}
     - Ticket attachment API: put /api/v2/ticket/attachments/{guid}